pytorch/TensorRT/docsrc/tutorials/deploy_torch_tensorrt_to_triton.rst

 for more details.

 With the model repository setup, we can proceed to launch the Triton server with the docker command below.
+Refer `this page <https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tritonserver>`__ for the pull tag for the container.

 ::